Modern Education Wave

 Strong Roots by APJ Abdul Kalam : Suggestive Points for MCQ# 3rd Semester WBCHSE

-• APJ Abdul Kalam's full name is Avul Pakir Jainulabdeen Abdul Kalam.
+• APJ Abdul Kalam's full name s Avul Pakir Jainulabdeen Abdul Kalam.

 • Avul is the grandfather of Abdul Kalam.